TodePond/DreamBerd/README.md

 global global const const g_adminAPIKey = "████████"!
 ```

-This is useful as you now can use it in other programs and even different machines.
-Imagine you forgot your API key, but are travelling abroad and don´t have access to your machine, just quickly print it like this from the upcoming Online IDE
+This is useful because you can now use it in other programs and on different machines.
+Imagine you forgot your API key while traveling abroad and don’t have access to your machine; simply print it from within the upcoming Online IDE:

 ```java
 g_adminAPIKey?
 ```

 **Please Note** This also enhances security as you can define you API keys once and never need to push it to GitHub or send them to your Co-Workers

-***Further Note*** Since ```global global const const const myVarName``` can not be changed, we anticipate an influx of short and commonly used names.
-To make it fair we plan to launch a variable sale later this year.
+***Further Note*** Since ```global global const const const g_myVarName``` can not be changed, we anticipate an influx of short and commonly used names.
+To make it fair for everybody, we plan to launch a variable sale later this year.

 ## Reversing